josedolz/HyperDenseNet_pytorch/README.md

 This is a Pytorch implementation of Hyperdensenet.
 For the detailed architecture please refer to the original paper: [link](https://arxiv.org/abs/1804.02967)

-This is not the original implementation of the paper (Do not use it to reproduce the resuls)
+This is not the original implementation of the paper (Do not use it to reproduce the results).
+The original code is based on Theano and can be found [here](https://github.com/josedolz/HyperDenseNet)

 ### Design of the Proposed Model
 ![model](images/model.png)